 The public safety unit of UT Police is staffed with trained public safety professionals whose primary objective is to provide a safe and secure environment for students, faculty, staff and visitors to our campuses.

-Public safety officers are the front-line ambassadors for the University of Texas Health Science Center San Antonio.
+Public safety officers are the front-line ambassadors for UT Health San Antonio.
 As one of the most visible units of the police department, their public relations skills extend from greeting each person driving onto our campuses, working special events, and providing directions and information to students, faculty, staff and visitors.

 These officers are trained in First Aid and CPR and are equipped with two-way radios.
 They work closely with police personnel patrolling campus buildings and parking lots, staff entry control stations at campus roadway entrances, issue parking citations and generally handle non-police related issues.